Explore PACK EXPO insights here

 As with all packaging-related undertakings, decisions start with the product.
 It stands to reason that products with dissimilar characteristics will have dissimilar needs regarding C-T closures.
 Reflecting this fact, C-T closures are available in standard stock designs, as well as specialized designs to accommodate requirements such as trigger spraying, dispensing, measuring/dosing, tamper-evidence (T-E), and child-resistance (C-R).

-Specifying C-T closures and containers that have C-T finishes is facilitated by standardized nomenclature, such as that of the Glass Packaging Institute and the Society of Plastics Industry.
+Specifying C-T closures and containers that have C-T finishes is facilitated by standardized nomenclature, such as that of the Glass Packaging Institute and the Plastics Industry Association (PLASTICS).
 Dimensions are designated by letters.
 For a container’s finish, T is the outside diameter across the threads, E is the outside diameter within the threads, I is the inside diameter, S is the measurement from the top of the finish to the top of the first thread, and H is the height (the measurement from the top of the finish to the bottom of the finish, where it meets the container’s shoulder).
-For a C-T closure, the same letters are used in a mirroring fashion, given that the closure overlays the finish and that the external treads of the finish glide up and down the internal tread tracks of the closure.
+For a C-T closure, the same letters are used in a mirroring fashion, given that the closure overlays the finish and that the external threads of the finish glide up and down the internal thread tracks of the closure.